Cimba22/Algorithms/LC/minimum-cuts-to-divide-a-circle/README.md

     - If `n` is even, the minimum number of cuts needed is `n / 2`.
     - If `n` is odd, the minimum number of cuts needed is `n`.

-Here is the Python code to implement this logic:

 ```java
 public class Solution {